 The Don’ts

 While the “DON’T” list is extremely helpful, you’ll notice most of the supporting comments have a positive “DO” flavor to them.
-That’s because “DON’T” tips are can actually can actually be bad.
+That’s because “DON’T” tips can actually be bad.
 As a simple example, if you’ve ever been up high and someone said, “Don’t look down!”, I know exactly what you did next.
 You looked down.
 Even if you resisted initially, at some point, you looked down.
 This is due to Ironic Process Theory, which is “the psychological process whereby deliberate attempts to suppress certain thoughts make them more likely to surface”.

 Since our thoughts become our actions, “DON’T” statements often don’t work and can actually sabotage us.
 (The exception here are statements like, “Don’t touch the hot stove” where the inverse action and negative result is immediately obvious.)